 JT is the Exception

 Recently, we worked with a customer who was attempting to compare two CATIA files using MagicCheck.
 The source and destination files were about 950 MB and 850 MB, respectively.
 Since MagicCheck works by having both models loaded simultaneously, that means we need enough RAM for 950 + 850 MB, or 1800 MB.
 When we multiply that by 10x, we get 18 GB.
-We found out they have a pretty fast computer, but only 8 MB of RAM.
-If they were only opening the two parts to put them into an assembly together, 24 GB might be enough RAM, but during a part to part comparision, MagicCheck is creating a sample set of data which also needs RAM 27 GB of RAM.
+If they were only opening the two parts to put them into an assembly together, 24 GB might be enough RAM, but during a part to part comparision, MagicCheck is creating a sample set of data which also needs RAM.
+It turns out this operation requires a minimum of 27 GB of RAM.

 A Practical Example of RAM Utilization